-26. The Applicants' case is that the ICSC decision was ultra vires, thus the on Pedicelli, the Applicants submit that the Respondent's decision is reviewable under art.
+26. The Applicants' case is that the ICSC decision was ultra vires, thus the Respondent cannot rely on the absence of discretion in his decision making.
+Relying on Pedicelli, the Applicants submit that the Respondent's decision is reviewable under art.
 2(1) of the UNDT Statute because he made an administrative decision that had direct legal consequences for them.
 To find otherwise would render decisions regarding fundamental contractual rights of staff members' immune from any review regardless of the circumstances.
 This would be inconsistent with basic human rights and the Organization's obligation to provide staff members with a suitable alternative to recourse in national jurisdictions.